develprr/metamatic-blog/_posts/2023-03-18-whole-lotta-zippin-goin-on.markdown

 ]
 ```

+To modernize this algorithm, consider applying multi-assignment,
+one-to-many or many-to-many relationships and even more!

 ## Do the dot

 Getting over this example, let's have a look how to seriously apply the zip function